Article • 14 min read

 Call center script best practices

 Even with solid scripts in your toolkit, it’s crucial to follow call center script best practices.
-They will help you create scripts—including cold-calling scripts—that foster positive customer experiences.
+The key components of an effective call center script include staying positive, personalizing interactions, and leveraging call center data.
+These will help you create scripts (including cold-calling scripts) that foster positive customer experiences.

 Leverage call center data